veebch/bigaudrey/README.md

 ### Optional

-If you want to easily edit the from your phone etc, then install the excellent [filebrowser](https://github.com/filebrowser/filebrowser) and point it at the config directory with
+If you want to easily edit the config file from your phone etc, then install the excellent [filebrowser](https://github.com/filebrowser/filebrowser) and point it at the config directory with
 `filebrowser -r /home/pi/bigaudrey/data -p 8080 -a 0.0.0.0`.